Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Rough surfaces will also help prevent incomplete skin sheds by loosening the dead skin from the crestie’s body.

-Keep a shallow dish in the enclosure to keep humidity levels stable and give the crestie a place to soak its body.
+Keep a shallow dish in the enclosure to stabilize humidity levels and give the crestie a place to soak its body.

 The water should be lukewarm or at room temperature, and you may need to change it several times a day when it becomes dirty.